CornellNLP/CS4300_Flask_template/README.md

 # Install all requirements
 pip install -r requirements.txt
 ```
 An aside note: In the above example, we created a virtualenv for a python3 environment.
-For most of you, you will have python3.5.2 installed by default as we've used that version for assignments.
-Heroku uses python 3.6.8 for their python runtime.
-I don't *anticipate* there being issues if you're using python 3.5.2 for development, but if you want to be consistent with heroku, use 3.6.8.
+For most of you, you will have python3.7.6 installed by default as we've used that version for assignments.

 If you wish to add any dependencies for future development just do this: